| Table of Contents | Structure Tool | Williams Home |

 In the liquid state, water is not as ordered as in the crystalline state.
 In the liquid state at O degrees C a time-averaged water molecule is involved in around 3.5 intermolecular hydrogen bonds.
 Some of them are three- and four-centered.
 Liquid water is more dense than solid water.
 Never-the-less, the macroscopic properties of liquid water are dominated by the directional and complementary cohesive interactions between water molecules.

+Water and oil do not mix.
+Non-polar substances are not soluble in water.
+That is the empirical description of hydrophobic effect.
 Hydrophobic substances are those that are soluble in non-polar solvents (such as CCl4 or cyclohexane) but are only slightly soluble in water.
 Hydrophobic substances are non-polar.
 The definition excludes substances like cellulose which are generally insoluble because of strong intermolecular cohesion.
 Hydrophobic substances are structurally incapable of forming hydrogen bonds.
 Hydrocarbons (CH3CH2CH2 ....
 CH2CH3) are hydrophobic.

 Understanding the molecular and thermodynamic nature of the hydrophobic effect is not easy.
 Many textbooks contain superficial or incorrect explanations.
 The most important thing to remember is that the hydrophobic effect is fully a function of water, it a consequence of the distinctive molecular structure and self-assembly properties of water.
 Hydrophobic substances are essentially passive participants in hydrophobic processes such as the separation of oil from water.
 The molecular interactions of a hydrocarbon with neighboring water molecules in aqueous solution are just as favorable as with neighboring hydrocarbon molecules in pure liquid hydrocarbon.
 A hydrocarbon molecule is just as happy (forms equally favorable molecular interactions) in aqueous solution as in neat (pure) hydrocarbon.